 Islamic Relief USA has now entered its 20TH YEAR OF SERVICE—we thank our supportive community of staff, volunteers, affiliates, supporters, partners, and donors for continuing to work with us for a better world.

 In 1993, Islamic Relief USA™ became an independent (and legally separate) member of a global family of collaborating relief organizations that share a common vision, mission and family identity—connected through the use of the “Islamic Relief” name.

-Islamic Relief USA operates five regional offices in the United States: in California, Illinois, New Jersey, Texas and Virginia, which is its headquarter location.
+Islamic Relief USA operates seven regional offices in the United States: in northern California, southern California, Illinois, Florida, New Jersey, Texas and Virginia, which is its headquarter location.

 These IRUSA offices have been serving to educate, inform, and raise awareness about our various relief and development projects for years.

 Additionally, IRUSA holds seminars, banquets, concerts, and other public awareness programs across the country to help fund domestic and international projects.

 - September 1993: Islamic Relief USA established, and headquarter office opened in the cofounder’s apartment in California

 - December 1993: Islamic Relief USA representatives attend first event ever—a youth conference in Orange County, CA

 - 1994: Islamic Relief USA launches its first relief campaign, focused on aid to survivors of the Bosnia War.
 Staff members stuffed more than 3,000 mailers by hand to raise awareness.

 - February 1994: Their first Ramadan observance as Islamic Relief USA workers, staff members make about 30 visits to 10 mosques in Los Angeles, CA, and raise support for food distribution for those in need